-The aim of this qualification is to provide learners with the knowledge and understanding of babies and young children from birth to 7 years of age, with applied knowledge in the early years: 0-5 years.
+The aim of this qualification is to provide learners with knowledge and understanding relating to babies and young children from birth to 7 years of age, with applied knowledge in the early years: 0-5 years.
 The qualification content meets the Department for Education’s full and relevant criteria for a Level 2 Early Years Practitioner in the workforce.

 You need five GCSEs at grade 3 (D) or above, including a grade 3 (D) in Maths and English.

 You will also need to provide evidence of good attendance, punctuality, self-motivation and a positive attitude to study.

 You must be willing to provide evidence for an enhanced Disclosure and Barring Service (DBS) check which will have to be self-funded.
 You also need to provide two professional references.

 To gain this qualification, learners must achieve a total of 37 credits from all 14 mandatory units.

 You will study at College for three days a week and will spend the other two days on work placement within an early years setting.

 During your work placement, you will be required to carry out activities and tasks which include child observations, activity plans and reflective diaries.